debnathkoushik/debnathkoushik/README.md

 ## Hi there 👋

-My name is Koushik, and I'm a Front-End Developer interested in building intuitive user interfaces!
+My name is Koushik, and I'm a Software Developer interested in building intuitive user interfaces and solutions!

 <!--